How To Choose the Right Window For a Room

 Choosing the right kitchen window can be tricky.
 The key to selecting the right windows for your kitchen is practicality – ventilation may also be a consideration point.

-Modern homes of today are open plan.
-As such, many kitchens won’t have the need for a window at all.
+Modern homes today are open-plan.
+As such, many kitchens won’t need a window at all.
 However, they still have a place in kitchens and can add practicality, convenience and design aesthetics.

 Type Of Windows For Kitchens

-The most popular windows for kitchens are awning windows, bi-fold windows and fixed windows.
-Awning and bi-fold windows are perfect over the sink, especially if your kitchen looks onto your patio or deck.
-They connect you to your outdoor living space and can add real value to your home.
-If, however, you’re installing a kitchen window as a splashback, then a fixed window is ideal.
+The most popular windows for kitchens are awning windows, bi-fold windows, and fixed windows.
+Awning and bi-fold windows work especially well over the sink, particularly when the kitchen looks out onto a patio or deck.
+They allow ventilation, improve airflow, and help connect the kitchen to outdoor living areas.

 Recommended options for kitchens include: